Can I Eat Expired Honey Dijon Salad Dressing Commercially Bottled Sold Unrefrigerated Unopened?

 What are the food safety risks?

 Consuming unrefrigerated Honey Dijon Salad Dressing can pose risks of bacterial contamination, particularly from pathogens like Clostridium botulinum and Staphylococcus aureus.
-To prevent foodborne illness, always check for signs of spoilage such as off odor, flavor changes, or unusual texture.
+To reduce the risk of foodborne illness, always check for signs of spoilage such as off odor, flavor changes, or unusual texture.
 High-risk scenarios include leaving the dressing exposed to heat or sunlight for extended periods.

 What are some pro storage tips?